planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-11-10-The-End-Of-Coding--Ep11.md

 ---
 layout: post.njk
-title: "The End of Coding as we know it."
+title: "The End of Coding as we know it-Ep11"
 summary: "In this episode of the Toolbox, I'm going to talk about my recent experience creating a new course using online tools and why I think that's the future of coding...Dear friends, it's the end of coding as we know it."
 hideDesc: true
 video: m33g-56Vgr0